fractalops/fractalops/README.md

 ## About Me

-An infrastructure engineer and DevOps specialist from South Africa who loves turning messy cloud estates into resilient, secure,cost-savvy systems.
+An infrastructure engineer, DevOps specialist and MLOps engineer from South Africa who loves turning messy cloud estates into resilient, secure,cost-savvy systems.

 ## I like to
 - Solving Ops Problems with Code